yuno-payments/yuno-docs/docs/Payment Features/payment-amount-details.md

 * [Tips](doc:payment-amount-details#tips)
 * [Taxes](doc:payment-amount-details#taxes)
 * [Discounts](doc:payment-amount-details#discounts)
+* Customer validations

 This feature enhances transparency and convenience for both merchants and customers, enabling seamless handling of payment details within the payment process.

 ## Fee amount

 A dedicated field (`additiona_datal.order.fee_amount`) allows you to specify the fee amount for your services that is included in the transaction.

 In the following example you can see a request that clarifies that a 180 JPY fee amount is part of a 5000 JPY final transaction.
 This field is for informational purposes, the `fee_amount` is already included in the final transaction amount and is not added separately.